SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Introduction

 To this end, we propose a novel diffusion-based augmentation method, Sparse-Aware Semantic-Guided Diffusion Augmentation (SASG-DA) for sEMG-based gesture recognition, which aims to generate both faithful and diverse augmented samples.
 To enhance generation faithfulness, we introduce a Semantic Representation Guidance (SRG) mechanism, which leverages fine-grained, class-specific representations as semantic conditions to guide the diffusion training process.
 These semantic representations capture rich contextual information, enabling the model to generate synthetic samples that are not only realistic but also well-aligned with the target classes.
-To enable flexible and diverse sample generation, we further propose a Gaussian Modeling Semantic Sampling (GMSS) mechanism for the diffusion inference process, which introduces diversity by stochastically sampling novel semantic conditions for generation.
+Building upon SRG, we further propose a Gaussian Modeling Semantic Sampling (GMSS) mechanism for the diffusion inference process to enable flexible and diverse sample generation.
+GMSS introduces diversity by stochastically sampling novel semantic conditions for generation.
 However, untargeted diversity may lead to redundant samples.
-To this end, we propose a Sparse-Aware Semantic Sampling (SASS) mechanism that actively targets sparse regions in the semantic space for conditional sampling, which explicitly expands the coverage of the training distribution.
+To this end, we further extend the GMSS by introducing a Sparse-Aware Semantic Sampling (SASS) mechanism that actively targets sparse regions in the semantic space for conditional sampling, which explicitly expands the coverage of the training distribution.
 In this setting, diversity arises not only from the inherent stochasticity of the diffusion process but also from the stochastic variation introduced in the semantic condition space.
-Through the integrated strategy of Semantic Representation Guidance and Sparse-Aware Semantic Sampling, SASG-DA offers a principled augmentation method that enhances faithfulness and diversity, effectively mitigating overfitting and improving the performance and generalization of sEMG-based gesture recognition.
+Through the integrated strategy of SRG and SASS, SASG-DA offers a principled augmentation method that enhances faithfulness and diversity, effectively mitigating overfitting and improving the performance and generalization of sEMG-based gesture recognition.

 {\bf Summary of Contributions} \begin{itemize} \item [1)] We propose a novel diffusion‑based data augmentation method, Sparse-Aware Semantic-Guided Diffusion Augmentation (SASG-DA), for sEMG‑based gesture recognition.
 The proposed method can provide both faithful and diverse augmented samples to mitigate the scarcity of informative training data. \item [2)] To enhance generation faithfulness, we propose a Semantic Representation Guidance (SRG) mechanism which leverages fine‑grained semantic representations as conditions, enabling the downstream model to learn from accurate and class-consistent information. \item [3)] To enhance targeted generation diversity, we propose a Sparse‑Aware Semantic Sampling (SASS) mechanism that actively focuses on underrepresented regions in the semantic space, explicitly expanding the training distribution and producing more informative, diverse augmented samples. \item [4)] We comprehensively validate SASG-DA on three benchmark sEMG datasets, Ninapro DB2, DB4, and DB7, showing significant improvements over state-of-the-art methods and demonstrating the effectiveness of our augmentation approach in enhancing the performance and generalization.